Micropaleontology: Microfossils

 Diatomaceous earth is a soft, siliceous, sedimentary rock made up of microfossils in the form of the frustules (shells) of single cell diatoms.
 This sample consists of a mixture of centric (radially symmetric) and pennate (bilaterally symmetric) diatoms.
 This image of diatomaceous earth particles in water is at a scale of 6.236 pixels/μm, the entire image covers a region of approximately 1.13 by 0.69 mm.

-Microfossils are fossils that are generally between 0.001mm and 1 mm in size, the study of which requires the use of light or electron microscopy.
+Microfossils are fossils that are generally between 0.001mm and 1 mm in size, the study of which requires the use of optical microscopes or electron microscopy.
 Fossils which can be studied by the naked eye or low-powered magnification, such as a hand lens, are referred to as macrofossils.

 For example, some colonial organisms, such as Bryozoa (especially the Cheilostomata) have relatively large colonies, but are classified by fine skeletal details of the small individuals of the colony.

-In another example, many fossil genera of Foraminifera, which are protists are known from shells (called "tests") that were as big as coins, such as the genus Nummulites.
+In another example, many fossil genera of Foraminifera, which are protists, are known from shells (called "tests") that were as big as coins, such as the genus Nummulites.

 Microfossils are a common feature of the geological record, from the Precambrian to the Holocene.
 They are most common in deposits of marine environments, but also occur in brackish water, fresh water and terrestrial sedimentary deposits.
 While every kingdom of life is represented in the microfossil record, the most abundant forms are protist skeletons or cysts from the Chrysophyta, Pyrrhophyta, Sarcodina, acritarchs and chitinozoans, together with pollen and spores from the vascular plants.

 In 2017, fossilized microorganisms, or microfossils, were announced to have been discovered in hydrothermal vent precipitates in the Nuvvuagittuq Belt of Quebec, Canada that may be as old as 4.28 billion years old, the oldest record of life on Earth, suggesting "an almost instantaneous emergence of life" (in a geological time-scale sense), after ocean formation 4.41 billion years ago, and not long after the formation of the Earth 4.54 billion years ago.
 Nonetheless, life may have started even earlier, at nearly 4.5 billion years ago, as claimed by some researchers.